abeenoch/SOZU-HACKATHON/README.md

    OpenAI's GPT-4 is used as the conversational model.
 It handles natural language understanding, response generation, and context handling.

 ### 3. **Web3 Tools**:
    The `Web3Tools` class integrates with the Ethereum blockchain via the Web3 library.
-This class provides several functions to interact with blockchain data.
+This class provides several functions to interact with blockchain data.A public mantle RPC is the node used.

    #### Functions:
    - **get_balance(address: str)**: